Data handling with Pandas![link image 69](/icons/link.svg)

 dataframe.plot.hist(alpha=0.5)

-If we want to stack the bars, we indicate it with the variable stacked=True
+If we want to stack the bars, we indicate this through the variable stacked=True

 dataframe.plot.hist(alpha=0.5, stacked=True)

-If we want to add more columns, that is, if we want the histogram to be more informative or precise, we indicate it using the variable bins
+If we want to add more columns, that is, if we want the histogram to be more informative or accurate, we indicate this through the bins

 dataframe.plot.hist(alpha=0.5, stacked=True, bins=20)